edfloreshz/done/scripts/README.md

 # Release

 ## Flatpak
-To test the build for Flatpak, read [this](../FLATPAK.md).
+To test the build for Flatpak and release to Flathub, read [this](../FLATPAK.md).

-To make a release, run [`flatpak.sh`](flatpak.sh), take the files and upload them to the new release.

-Once they are uploaded, edit [`dev.edfloreshz.Done.json`](https://github.com/flathub/dev.edfloreshz.Done) and change the link and the hash.

-Push the changes.

 ## Arch Linux
 Update the PKGCONFIG to include the newest release `pkgrel` and `pkgver`.